wubbl0rz/FiatChamp/FiatChampAddon/DOCS.md

 Connect your FIAT (uconnect) car to Home Assistant.
 Needs a car with uconnect services enabled and valid fiat account.

 __Dodge or Jeep Uconnect Users: This addon may not work with your car.
 I do not own such a car and so i cannot test it.
 Some of the urls looks very "fiat only".
-If you want to help get this working for these cars too please open an issue.__
+If you want to help get this working for these cars too please open an issue.
+Some Jeep cars are reported working: https://github.com/wubbl0rz/FiatChamp/issues/11#issuecomment-1280011529__

 I have created this addon for my own car (new Fiat Icon 500e) and its the only one i can test it with.
 Work in progress so expect some bugs. 😅